-completely undetermined characters in this alignment was 0.099960 with 371 distinct alignment patterns using the substitution model GTR.
-The Empirical Base Frequencies were pi(A): 0.225551; pi(C): 0.286770; pi(G): 0.239619; pi(T): 0.248060, with 1000 bootstrap inferences.
-Four isolates of the fonsecaea-like species isolated from mangrove crab were studied (Table 1).
-The strains composed a group separate from C. devriesii which was supported by a high bootstrap value (91%; Fig. 2).
-E. cancerae was not isolated from mangrove environment; it was exclusively found in moribund crabs (Pie et al., 2011).
-A multilocus analysis using sequences of two genes confirmed the results of more widely sampled ITS sequencing, the fonsecaea-like species isolated from crab belonging to a group separate from C. devriesii (Fig. 2).
+The tree based on rDNA ITS and BT2 sequencing data (Fig. 3) was built by Maximum Likelihood implemented in RaxML version 7.0.4.
+In ITS the proportion of gaps and completely undetermined characters in this alignment was 0.099960 with 371 distinct alignment patterns using the substitution model GTR.
+The Empirical Base Frequencies were pi (A): 0.225551, pi(C): 0.286770, pi(G): 0.239619, pi(T): 0.248060, with 1000 rapid bootstrap inferences.
+Four environmental isolates of the Fonsecaea species were available (Table 1) which had been isolated from the mangrove crab and its direct environment as reported in an earlier study (unpublished data).
+The strains composed a group separate from C. devriesii which was supported by a high bootstrap value (91%; Fig. 3).
+Exophiala cancerae was not isolated from mangrove environment; it was exclusively found in moribund crabs.
+A multilocus analysis using sequences of two genes confirmed the results of more widely sampled ITS sequencing, the fonsecaea-like species isolated from crab belonging to a group separate from C. devriesii (Fig. 3).

-The AFLP profiles of the unknown fonsecaea-like species were compared to other Fonsecaea and Cladophia-lophora species with close phylogenetic affinity, as judged from SSU phylogeny data (de Hoog et al., 2011).
-Profiles of four strains of the fonsecaea-like species from crab were strictly identical, and clearly different from those of Cladophialophora species including C. devriesii (ex-type: CBS 147.84), but also from some strains from plant debris in the Brazilian rainforest (Fig. 3).
-This matched with sequence data (Fig. 2) where heterogeneity within the fonsecaea-like species was noted.
+The AFLP profiles of the unknown Cladophialophora species were compared to other Cladophialophora and Fonsecaea species with close phylogenetic affinity, as judged from SSU phylogeny data (de Hoog et al., 2012).
+Profiles of four strains of the fonsecaea-like species from crab were strictly identical, and clearly different from those of Cladophialophora species including C. devriesii (ex-type: CBS 147.84), but also from some strains from plant debris in the Brazilian rainforest (Fig. 4).
+This matched with sequence data (Fig. 3) where heterogeneity within the fonsecaea-like species was noted.
 Some isolates from mangrove surrounding the crabs in part were identical to crab strains and in part to plant debris strains, and thus are likely to represent the same species.
 The C. saturnica strains (ex-type: CBS 118724) which had been isolated from human infection and from soil polluted hydrocarbon segregated in a separate cluster.
-The remaining taxon C. immunda (ex-type strain: CBS 834.96) originating from clinical sources (CBS 834.96 and CBS 123977) and from environmental samples (CBS 109797 and CBS 110551) clustered together and completely distinct from the fonsecaea-like species.
+The remaining taxa C. immunda (ex-type strain: CBS 834.96) originating from clinical sources (CBS 834.96 and CBS 123977) and from environmental samples (CBS 109797 and CBS 110551) clustered together and completely distinct from the fonsecaea-like species.